wate-labs/wate/README.md

 > Case requests can also have a `delayed` property set which delays execution
 > in seconds.
 These requests are queued and executed at the end of the suite.
+> If a delayed request is found all subsequent requests (without delay) queued
+> and run when the delayed request was performed.
+> If there are two delayed requests within a case they could "overtake" each
+> other if request 1 has a lower `delayed` value than request 2.
+The reference
+> for the delay is the case and not the previous request.
+That is subject
+> to change in the future though.
 > The captures defined are evaluated at runtime.

 > If you have requests that need polling you can use the `retries` property to